iturdikulov/notes/animal.md

 In my [[IRL|life]] I had some pets, cats and dogs.
 I like animals, especially if they are cute 🐱.

-Here I store various information about animals.
+Here I store various useful and interesting information about animals.

-# Popchart posters

 ## Birds of the World